The EDD’s Response to Fraud

 We work with local, state, and federal law enforcement to prevent fraud, hold fraudsters accountable, and recover lost funds for the Department and taxpayers.

 Our Investigations Department investigates cases and partners with local, state, and federal investigators and prosecutors.
-Since 2020, with our assistance, law enforcement has opened more than 1,750 investigations, hundreds of suspects have been arrested, and many have been criminally charged and convicted.
+Since 2020, with our assistance, law enforcement has opened nearly 1,800 investigations, hundreds of suspects have been arrested, and many have been criminally charged and convicted.

 California Governor Gavin Newsom appointed former two-time U.S. Attorney and elected District Attorney McGregor Scott to serve as our Fraud Special Counsel.
 Scott and his team help leverage our data sources and cutting-edge data analytics to identify and refer cases to law enforcement agencies for investigation and prosecution.
-To date, they have referred cases representing hundreds of millions of dollars in fraudulent payments.
+To date, they have referred cases representing more than $223 million in fraudulent payments.

 In addition, the team: